 - identical in content, format and on-screen experience to previous on-site exams delivered on tablets.

-- taken on your own device (computer or tablet) and monitored by a human proctor online through ProctorU®.
+- taken on your own device (computer) and monitored by a human proctor online through ProctorU®.

 What equipment do I need?